Saving metal heritage for future generations

 Their work continues as Dr Emmerson explains, “Conservation often borrows from other sectors, for example, the storage boxes we use are largely manufactured for the food industry.
 When new designs of box are developed, we need to test them for their suitability for use in the heritage sector.
 Even within the same storage range the manufacturers will change aspects of material and design for a box and, suddenly, something that has been recommended for 20 years no longer performs in the same way.”

 Professor Watkinson adds, “For any of the research that we get involved in, our focus is on what advice and guidelines it will produce for best practice in the sector.
-Over the years, we then work on how these can be refined and improved by further scientific research and its application in practice.
-Our research does not finish with solving the scientific question, we're always thinking about implementing the results and how these can be improved upon.”
+Over the years, we then work on how these can be refined and improved by further scientific research, and its application in practice.
+Our research does not finish with solving the scientific question, we are always thinking about implementing the results and how these can be improved upon.”

 Research in archaeology